Hardel-DW/NeoEnchant/data/feedback_for_mojang.md

 I've found some very minor missing details, and I don't know if they're omissions.
 So I wanted to make this return to help.

 ## Minor details :
-- For the effects `minecraft:replace_disc` and `minecraft:replace_block`, a parameter for dropped blocks seems to be missing., I wonder if it's an oversight, the `fill` and `setblock` commands include  `replace` / `destroy` / `keep` parameters, but these are absent in the `replace_disc` and `replace_block` effect.
+- For the effects `minecraft:replace_disc` and `minecraft:replace_block`, a parameter for dropped blocks seems to be missing., I wonder if it's an oversight, the `fill` and `setblock` commands include  `destroy` parameters, but these are absent in the `replace_disc` and `replace_block` effect.

 - Regarding the effects `minecraft:spawn_particles`, it's currently impossible to specify the number of particles.

-- Similarly, for the `minecraft:explode` effect, specifcally the property `small_particle` and `large_particle`, there is no option to set the number of particles.

 - In the effect `minecraft:apply_mob_effect`, the ability to edit the "ShowIcon" NBT is missing, like the command `/effect give @s minecraft:strength 10 1 true`.

 - In the effects `minecraft:explode`, there is a property named `immune_blocks` which acts as a blacklist, the opposite would be a good thing, a parameter like `affect_blocks` acting as a whitelist.
-Or rven more simply, `immune_blocks` can becomes an object, containing a `block` parameter, and an `invert` parameter that would be boolean.
+Or even more simply, `immune_blocks` can becomes an object, containing a `block` parameter, and an `invert` parameter that would be boolean.
 This avoids the creation of tags containing all the game blocks to be updated at each snapshot.

 ## Minor Bugs :